Understanding SIP Trunking

 How Can 8x8 Help?

-8x8’s offers cloud-based solutions that can handle your business phone needs as well as integrating your additional mobile devices.
-By providing unified communications across platforms and devices, your team can efficiently interact with each other and customers on any device at any time in any way.
-Phone, meetings, conferencing, team messaging and contact center capabilities are all handled efficiently in a cloud-based network.
+8x8 offers cloud-based solutions that can handle your business phone needs as well as integrate your additional mobile devices.
+By providing unified communications across platforms and devices, your team can interact with each other and your customers on any device at any time in several different ways.
+Phone calls, meetings, conferencing, team messaging and contact center capabilities are all handled efficiently in a cloud-based network.

-These unified communications use pre-built APIs to allow apps such as ZenDesk, Netsuite and Salesforce to integrate into your system for easy access or sharing.
-It provides for a single data source across devices and systems for ease of analysis.
-8x8 also provides security compliance certificates for FISMA (Federal Information Security Management Act), SOX (Sarbanes-Oxley Act) and HIPAA (Health Insurance Portability and Accountability Act of 1996).
+These unified communications tools use pre-built APIs to allow apps such as ZenDesk, Netsuite and Salesforce to integrate into your system for easy access or sharing.
+This way, you have a single data source across devices and systems for ease of analysis.
+8x8 also provides security compliance certificates for FISMA, SOX and HIPAA.

 SIP trunk protocol has changed the way business phone systems work.
 A SIP phone makes communication across your organization more effective, helps you cut costs and adapts to your changing business needs.